syt2/zotero-addons/README.md

 1. Run `npm run start-watch`.
 (If Zotero is already running, use `npm run watch`)
 2. Coding.
 (Yes, that's all)

-When file changes are detected in `src` or `addon`, the plugin will do automatically compiled and reloaded.
+When file changes are detected in `src` or `addon`, the plugin will be automatically compiled and reloaded.

 <details style="text-indent: 2em">